Congrats to all Snowflake employees 🥳

-If Employee A waited to exercise until the first IPO pricing of $80 a couple weeks ago.
-Then the tax bill jumps up to ~$119k.
+If Employee A waited to exercise until the first IPO pricing of $80 a couple weeks ago, the tax bill jumps up to ~$119k.

 You probably know what's coming next.
 If Employee A waited until today to exercise at the $250 public price, then the tax bill goes up to ~$447k.

-Stock options get more and more expensive to exercise.
-After an IPO, most will have to resort to doing what's called a cashless exercise which means you buy and sell your shares in the same transaction.
+Stock options typically get more expensive to exercise over time.
+After an IPO, most will have to resort to doing what's called a cashless exercise, which means you buy and sell your shares in the same transaction.